- Google Ads helps you maximise your return on investment (ROI) by showing your ads more often on days when Search traffic is higher.

 About the monthly charging limit

 While the cost of your campaign can be up to two times your average daily budget on any given day, you won't be charged more than the monthly charging limit that Google Ads uses to prevent you from accidentally getting overcharged.
 This means that as long as your budget is consistent for an entire month, you won't be charged more than your average daily budget multiplied by the average number of days in a month, which is 30.4 (365 days in a year ÷ 12 months).

 If your budget is the same value throughout a month, and you accrue more costs in a calendar month than your monthly limit allows, you'll only be charged your monthly limit.
 For instance, if your average daily budget is $10 per day throughout a month (a $304 monthly charging limit), and you've accrued $310 in costs over a calendar month, you'll only be charged $304.
 Here's the maths:

 US$10 (average daily budget) x 30.4 (average days per month) = US$304

 The other $6 is returned to you as an overdelivery credit.

 How budget changes affect the monthly charging limit

 When you change your budget, your spend for the rest of the month won’t exceed your new average daily budget multiplied by the remaining days in the month.

-For example, let’s say you have a daily budget of $5, and as of 24 November you’ve spent $113.
-On the same day, you change your daily budget to $10.
+For example, let’s say that you have an average daily budget of US$5, and as of 24 November you’ve spent US$113.
+On the same day, you change your average daily budget to US$10.
 The maximum you’ll be charged for the month of November will be:

 $113 spent so far + ($10/day X 7 days remaining) = $183